A Service-Center Tool to Identify, Connect, and Configure E-bikes cover

 Part of the user flow in Hyena's system identifying the e-bike and asking users to enter the corresponding bike frame no. to configure the correct bike settings.

 Sequence modeling exposed the bottleneck: 80% of setup time was spent manually cross-checking the same information across multiple applications before any settings could be applied.
+Technicians needed a single flow that handled identification, connection, and configuration end-to-end — without leaving the tool they already worked in.

-Bike Model Data Structure
+The Bike Model Data Structure

 Hyena new bike model data structure design